 It’s actually the amount of wild fish we’re eating that’s unsustainable.
 There’s currently a large gap in the demand and supply of wild seafood.
 That means that some types of seafood are being overfished to the point of being endangered.

-Researchers with The World Bank have found that the only way to meet the global demand for seafood is by ensuring that half the world’s fish supply comes from sustainable methods of aquaculture by 2030.
-Instead of being unsustainable, aquaculture is actually sustaining the world’s fish supply.
+Researchers with The World Bank have found that the only way to meet the global demand for seafood is by ensuring that half the world’s fish supply comes from responsible methods of aquaculture by 2030.
+Instead of being irresponsible, aquaculture is actually sustaining the world’s fish supply.

-Unsure of where to get sustainably-raised seafood?
-Check out our list of chain grocery stores that are committed to selling farmed seafood that’s both healthy and sustainable.
+Unsure of where to get responsibly-raised seafood?
+Check out our list of chain grocery stores that are committed to selling farmed seafood that’s both healthy and responsibly farmed.